open-policy-agent/opa/docs/book/how-do-i-write-policies.md

 "helium"
 ```

 Both forms are valid, however, the dot-access style is typically more readable.
-Note that there are two cases where brackets must be used:
+Note that there are four cases where brackets must be used:

   1. String keys containing characters other than `[a-z]`, `[A-Z]`, `[0-9]`, or `_` (underscore).
   1. Non-string keys such as numbers, booleans, and null.
   1. Variable keys which are described later.
+  1. Composite keys which are described later.

 References are always prefixed with a variable that identifies the root
 document.
 In the example above this is `p`.
 The root document may be: